+Does spinach go with salmon?
+Yes!
 I am not the biggest salmon dinner fan, but I could eat this salmon with spinach cream sauce every day for the rest of my life and be happy!
 The garlic cream sauce adds a nice flavor to the fish that other pan seared salmon recipes do not have.
 You can hardly tell this is salmon, let alone fish.
-This salmon fillet recipe serves about 2-3 people and is 375.39 kcal per serving.
+Mashed potatoes or rice would go great with the sauce.
+This salmon fillet recipe serves about 2-3 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 Why you will love this creamed salmon recipe:

 - Anyone eating this recipe will feel like they are eating in a restaurant in their own home.

 - Vegetables and protein in a one pan meal, not cutting veggies here!